Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The county is researching the potential for a ground-mounted solar array on 5 acres directly east of the new Public Safety Center.
 The array would help power the safety center, but would not be tied to the grid.

+While the Legislature ended its regular 2022 session without taking up the measure, it could still be part of a special session package.
 If the Legislature approves, the question will be placed on the November 2022 ballot.

 The Board of Commissioners on Feb.
 22, 2022 approved a contract to complete engineering for new sections of two existing roads: a stretch of First Avenue will run north-south just west of the new safety center and connect to Ames Trail, and the westernmost segment of the planned East View Drive that will run from the roundabout to a dead end in front of the safety center.